 6. Do not let your dog sleep on the bed.
 And do not let your dog sleep on your child’s bed.
 Annette Adams, owner of Crimson K9 Dog Training says, “There are sometimes more dominance and aggression problems created by people who let their dogs sleep on their bed, than perhaps any other single behavior.”
 The pack leader always sleeps on higher ground.
 Subordinate dogs sleep on lower ground.
 Being higher (or on top) is a dominance behavior.

 7. When your dog misbehaves, correct him.
 Make sure that your dog gets corrected every time he exhibits an unwanted behavior.
 If you are uncertain as to the best way to correct them, consult a professional dog trainer.
 In the meantime, a good, strong “off” will work.
 Never hit or kick your dog.
 This can create fear, which in turn, can create aggression.

 8. Be the one who decides when your dog is allowed to meet other people and dogs.
 Do not let your dog immediately run up to people or other dogs to greet them.
 You need to decide when and how that happens.

-Handling an aggressive dog is something that needs to involve a lot of care and preparation, but it doesn’t have to be something that causes you fear.
-Just follow these tips and you will be on your way to learning how to handle aggressive dogs.
+Handling a dominant dog is something that needs to involve a lot of care and preparation, but it doesn’t have to be something that causes you to fear.
+Just follow these tips and you will be on your way to learning how to handle dominant dogs.
 Contact Crimson K9 Dog Training for more information.